antoniofl0res/COVID/README.md

 **epicurve.R** is a script for tracking the COVID epidemic in Brazil (at municipality and state levels) and in the world (at country level)

-The script uses two sources of data:
+The sources of data are:
-- https://brasil.io/dataset/covid19/files/ - the .csv file has to be downloaded and updated on a daily basis
+- https://brasil.io/dataset/covid19/files/ - Brazil (municipalities and states) - the .csv file has to be downloaded and updated on a daily basis for latest data
-- https://covid.ourworldindata.org/data/owid-covid-data.csv - data will be updated automaticaly every time the code is run
+- https://covid.ourworldindata.org/data/owid-covid-data.csv - global - data will be updated automatically every time the code is run

 The script includes 4 functions: